fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

 Key/Value List
 ##############

 A key/value list is a way of storing tagged item pairs within a list.
-For example to create a list of labels and expressions we can use a kvlist that stores the expressions as string values in the kvlist.
+For example, to create a list of labels and expressions we can use a kvlist that stores the expressions as string values in the kvlist.

 .. code-block:: JSON